Skip to main content

 Supported Operating Systems

-Both the DNP3 and Legacy DNP3 drivers are compatible with the following operating systems:
+Both the DNP3 and Legacy DNP3 drivers are compatible with:

 • Windows x64